peytoncordero/DRI25/command-line.md

 As we mentioned on the front page of this workshop, the command line is laden with masculine and military metaphors that come from the incarnated relationship of computer development and the technological arms race.
 To understand the relationship between computers and warfare, the essay [As We May Think](https://www.w3.org/History/1945/vbush/vbush-all.shtml), written in 1945, is a good source to reflect on the role of science in World War II.

-## Command Line in human-computer interaction
+## Command line and humans

-Technology changes over time and human-computer interactions (HCI) go hand in hand with the developments in hardware.
-Thus, to understand the command line is worth contextualizing it along other ways of interacting with computers.
+As we mentioned, the command line is a way of interacting with computers.
+Human-computer interactions (HCI) go hand in hand with the developments in hardware over time.
+In this section, we learn about different HCI in relation to computer history to get a better understanding of where the command line stands.

 The first “computers” were humans: it was an occupation.
 Before electronic computers, people were paid to develop mathematical operations.
 The majority were women, as they were contracted as cheaper labor, despite having the same abilities.